To access the agendas, go to the Planning Board’s Meeting Minutes & Agendas page: http://masonnh.us/planning-board-meeting-minutes/

 To access the minutes, go to the Selectmen’s Meeting Minutes page: http://masonnh.us/selectmen-meeting-minutes/

-Doors open at 6:30 pm and all are welcome to sit, relax, meet and mingle.
+On Saturday, December 9, doors open at 6:30 pm and all are welcome to sit, relax, meet and mingle.
 Performers (music, poetry, spoken word) are encouraged to sign up for one of the 15-minute slots.
 Sign-up is on a first-come, first-serve basis.
 Performances start at 7:00.

 The Living Room Coffee House is a wholesome relaxing atmosphere for people to gather, listen and perform music, poetry and the spoken word.
 The stage is set for you to perform in front of a supportive audience.
 A $5 donation is suggested.
 Students may bring 2 cans of food as their donation, to help support the local St. Vincent De Paul food pantry.